vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/container_registries.md

 container from the registry and run the container.

 ---
+### What requirements are there for a container registry?

+Any container registry should work if it is set up so that:
+* You have write access to a repository for pushing an image
+* The repository is public, so that the image can be pulled anonymously (e.g., without first doing a `docker login`)
+* The registry is accessible by your VMware Aria Operations Cloud Proxies

+---
-### How can I setup a container registry for my project
+### How can I setup a container registry for my project?

 See [Setting up a Container Registry](../guides/container_registry_setup.md)